I love soups, and onion soups are between my favorites. But between all the onion soups, probably the most famous is the french onion soup.

 - First of all you have to take a pot and prepare the vegetable broth if you don’t have it already (the usual made with carrot-celery-bay leaves-parsley-garlic is ok), if you have it then heat it up.
 Then we have to clean the onions and cut them into thin slices.
 A mandoline can help you.

 - Then take a cocotte/casserole and melt the butter.
 Once the butter is hot enough add the onions, cover the cocotte and let them simmer at low heat until they will get a nice color.
 During this time mix the onions frequently, so none will risk to burn on the bottom.
-To me this step it took about 50 minutes at low heat (and if you are doing the soup for 8/10 people expect to take care of the onions also for over one hour).
+To me this step it took about 60 minutes at low heat (and if you are doing the soup for 8/10 people expect to take care of the onions also for more time).

 - Then sift the flour and add it to the onion, mixing: you have to do this operation fast and well, otherwise the flour will create some unwanted clumps, and we don’t want clumps 🙂